Introduction

 When To Use Thresholds / Ultimates

-⬥ We want to use our damage-boosting ultimates ( ) as often as we can, if the fight will last longer than the duration of the ultimate.
+) as often as we can, if the fight will last longer than the duration of the ultimate.
+Inside the ultimate, the goal is to use as many good enhanced abilities, modified ultimates (like Overpower with an Igneous Kal-Ket

-• During cooldowns, we will continue to use strong basics.
+⬥ During cooldowns, we will continue to use strong basics

 What to Use Inside Ultimates

-⬥ Knowing such information helps plan out ability rotations, and commit them to muscle memory over time with practice.
+Players have worked out some of the best ways to use abilities inside ultimates.
+There are rotations available depending on your gear and what abilities you have unlocked.
+Knowing such information helps plan out ability rotations, and commit them to muscle memory over time with practice.

-• 1x Greater Flurry
+⬥ 2x Greater Flurry

 Note: Many different ultimate rotations for different scenarios can be found in the style-specific #dpm-advice channels.